 I spent a year trying to solve this puzzle—going to healers, trying different things.
 Eventually, I sensed there was a piece only I could do.
 I did my best, but found it tricky and painful to be with myself.

-At some point, I came upon a deep old trauma and sought a hypnotist’s help.
+At some point, I came upon a deep old trauma and sought a hypnotherapist’s help.
 Even though the session was dumb, he told me afterward to get back into my heart and said, “I think Orgasmic Meditation would be really good for you.”

 I had lots of doubts.
 But simply walking in the room, the attention of the people seemed uncommonly focused, present, and warm.
-I felt so special.
+I felt special.
 I had felt nothing for such a long time that just being in the room stirred me up.

 A flyer I read on personal power made me cry.
 I told someone who tried to support me, “You don’t understand.
 Once the tears start, they won’t stop.
 If you want to stand there for two weeks with that tissue, keep asking questions.”
 That was the clincher.